On links of vertices in simplicial $d$-complexes embeddable in the euclidean $2d$-space: Bounding the Number of -Simplices in -Complexes in

 \subsection{A Combinatorial Lemma}

 This section gives the proof of a combinatorial lemma used in deriving the upper bounds.
-We produce it here for completeness.
-In this section we denote the number of elements of a set $S$ by $|S|$.
+We produce it here for completeness and do not claim it is new.
+In this section, we denote the number of elements of a set $S$ by $|S|$.
 Let $X = \{x_1, \ldots, x_n \}$ be a finite set and $S = \{S_1, S_2, \ldots, S_m \}$ a collection of subsets of $X$.
 We are interested in bounding the quantity $t(S) = \sum_{i=1}^{m} |S_i|$ that is a function of $n$ and $m$.
 The restriction on sets $S_i$ comes from their common intersections.
 Assume that each triple of distinct sets $S_i,S_j, S_k$ satisfies where $f(n)$ is a function of the total number of elements $n$.